 Katara is one of the most impressive sites that I have visited so far.
 But what is it?

 It is a cultural village finished to built in 2010 and inspired by the original Qatar architecture made of tiny lanes and small alleys.
 It is a huge area facing the sea, between West Bay and The Pearl.
 It is a 5-10 minutes drive by taxi from the city centre.

 “Katara” is actually the historical name used for the country till the 18th century.

-A marble made amphitheatre is located right at the centre of the cultural village.
+A marble made amphitheatre is located right in the centre of the cultural village.
 It is usually open unless they are preparing it for a performance.

 The promenade is an open-air art gallery where it’s easy to wander around for the all night, especially with the nice sea breeze.

 Qatar Museum has here also a small presence.
 Have a check to the program.
-In my last trip I visited #SkateGirlsOfKabul, an interesting photography exhibition on the skateboarding culture and how it’s helping to educate girls in Afghanistan.
-Again, entrance was free, amazing isn’t it?
+In my last trip, I visited #SkateGirlsOfKabul, an interesting photography exhibition on the skateboarding culture and how it’s helping to educate girls in Afghanistan.
+Again, the entrance was free, amazing isn’t it?